BlockchainCommons/cbor-book/src/part_2/using_dcbor.md

 Pretty simple, right?

-It gets even simpler when you use a CBOR library that supports dCBOR, as the implemenation should take care of all the details for you.
+It gets even simpler when you use a CBOR library that supports dCBOR directly, as the implementation should take care of all the details for you.
 In fact, a good API will even make it _impossible_ to create invalid dCBOR serializations.

 The [`dcbor`](https://crates.io/crates/dcbor) crate is the Rust reference implementation of dCBOR from Blockchain Commons, and in this chapter we'll show you how easy it is to use.